Ryan Dempster: Chicago Cubs (2004–2012)

-During 2008 spring training, Dempster's performance resulted in his being designated to the third spot on the starting rotation, with the closer job going to Kerry Wood.
+During spring training in 2008, Dempster's performance resulted in his being designated to the third spot on the starting rotation, with the closer job going to Kerry Wood.
 On April 3, 2008, he earned his first win as a home starter since a 2002 win with the Marlins against the Cubs.
 On May 15, 2008, Dempster recorded a career high 12 strikeouts in a game.
 He pitched 8 1/3 innings, and gave up only 6 hits.
 On July 8, 2008, he became the first Cubs pitcher in 31 seasons to start 10–0 at home.
 Dempster finished the season with 17–6 record, with 2.96 ERA and 183 strikeouts in 201 2/3 innings.
 Dempster threw sliders 32.9% of the time in 2008, more than any other NL starting pitcher.

 Dempster opened the Cubs 2008 postseason campaign against the Los Angeles Dodgers on September 26, 2008.

 Dempster accumulated a high pitch count early and, after he was unable to get outs with 0–2 counts twice, he surrendered a grand slam to James Loney and was pulled in favor of Sean Marshall.
 In 2008, Dempster led the majors in sacrifice hits, with 19.

 Following the 2008 season, Dempster re-signed with the Cubs for four years and a reported $52 million.

 In May 2009 MLB indicated that the Commissioner's Office would review Dempster's up-and-in pitch to Milwaukee Brewers slugger Ryan Braun.
 Cubs manager Lou Piniella commented, "You've got to tie Braun up from time to time.
 If you don't, he's going to feast on you."
 After reviewing the tapes, however, Major League Baseball found no wrongdoing on Dempster's part, and decided not to take any action against him.